WhatDanDoes/silid/docs/README.md

+# Identity's Implementation of the Authorization Code Flow

 The subject of _mental models_ was raised during the SIL global staff meeting on January 26, 2021.
-SIL leadership invited input on how we explain real-world phenomenon collectively and as individuals.
-Which mental models are good and worth preserving?
-Which mental models are bad and should be abandoned?
-May God allow each of us the discernment required.
+SIL leadership invited input on how we explain real-world phenomenon collectively and as individuals. _Which mental models are good and worth preserving?
+Which mental models are bad and should be abandoned?_ May God allow each of us the discernment required.

 SIL Identity is where mental models collide (not really, but it may seem so at first).
 It consists of three main components: